resheku/my-awesome/README.md

 - [ipython/ipyparallel](https://github.com/ipython/ipyparallel) - IPython Parallel: Interactive Parallel Computing in Python
 - [mahmoud/awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python.
 - [mbernico/CS570](https://github.com/mbernico/CS570) - Code for CS570, Essentials of Data Science
-- [neomatrix369/nlp_profiler](https://github.com/neomatrix369/nlp_profiler) - A simple NLP library allows profiling datasets with one or more text columns.
-When given a dataset and a column name containing text data, NLP Profiler will return either high-level insights or low-level/granular statistical information about the text in that column.
 - [pandas-profiling/pandas-profiling](https://github.com/pandas-profiling/pandas-profiling) - Create HTML profiling reports from pandas DataFrame objects
 - [quiltdata/quilt](https://github.com/quiltdata/quilt) - Quilt is a self-organizing data hub for S3
 - [wesm/pydata-book](https://github.com/wesm/pydata-book) - Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media